SpecterOps/ipc-research/docs/subpages/RPC.rst

 Within this write-up, I will analyze components of `Microsoft RPC <https://docs.microsoft.com/en-us/windows/win32/rpc/rpc-start-page>`__ (MSRPC) implementation and its supporting development tools.
-I will go over various ways an application or security researcher can interact with RPC servers, but this research will not cover the implementation of the MSRPC network protocol.
+I will go over various ways security researchers and Windows applications can interact with Windows RPC servers, but this research will not cover the low-level protocol implementation details (see impacket or NtObjectManager for details about that).

 Components
 ----------